Gussak/ArxLaetansMod/README.md

 NthRoot var <any root value>

 https://github.com/Gussak/ArxLibertatis/tree/PR_SetOtherEntityVar_GetArrayValAtIndex_GetItemCountFromInv
 The command Set now has extra options
-Set can now read from and write to other entities, also can get a value from an array and the item count from any entity inventory.
+Set can now read from and write to other entities (no need to expand their unique IDs).
+It also can get a value from a string containing an array.
+It can get the count of one item from any entity inventory.
+It can get an array of "item count ..." from any inventory.

 https://github.com/Gussak/ArxLibertatis/tree/PR_CmdLootInventory
 new ^lootinventory if another entity inventory is being looted, this will return it's id